 Arrangements can be made with the Manager for the safekeeping of valuables with all items recorded and acknowledged by both parties.

 Emmaus House endeavours to provide appropriate activities in the home which vary according to the season of the year.
 Throughout the year there is a varied programme of events for residents, with different groups coming to provide entertainment.
 Outings are also planned, after discussion with the residents to identify places they would like to visit.
 Christian services are held on a weekly basis and emphasis is placed on the provision of pastoral care.

 Emmaus House is registered for residential care with the Care Quality Commission (CQC) who regularly inspect the home to ensure compliance with the latest Standards of Quality and Safety.

 A summary of the latest C.Q.C. report is available at the Care Quality Commission website.
 Please note these downloads are in PDF format, if you don't have Adobe Reader you will not be able to view them, if that is the case then get Adobe Reader.

 Emmaus House Residents

 At Emmaus House we can provide residential accommodation for:

-- People with specified disabilities such as dementia and sensory impairment.
+People with specified disabilities such as mild dementia and sensory impairment.